nimakaviani/s3-copy-controller/README.md

 # S3 Copy Controller

-_S3CopyController_ is a data plane controller that allows data from custom Kubernetes objects or `ConfigMaps` to be saved to a cloud Object Store (for now, AWS S3 only).
+_S3CopyController_ is a data plane Kubernetes controller that allows data from custom Kubernetes objects or `ConfigMaps` to be saved to a cloud Object Store (for now, AWS S3 only).